Scully Recording Instruments: Legacy

 A total of approximately 600 Scully recording lathes were built, and it is estimated that less than 40 still exist, with only twenty-one of those still functional, making them extremely rare.

 Prolific jazz recording engineer Rudy Van Gelder purchased a Scully model 601 recording lathe for his recording studio in 1954, and acquired a second model 601 in 1962.

 In 1975, Tom Scholz purchased a used Scully 12-track machine for home demos and the initial recordings that would become the debut album by Boston.

+French electronic musician Jean-Michel Jarre recorded the album Oxygène in 1976 on a Scully 8-track recorder at his home studio.
+As of 2016 it had sold an estimated 18 million copies and is one of the best-selling French albums in history.

 Third Man Records acquired a Scully recording lathe previously used at King Records in Cincinnati, which is now used by Vance Powell for direct-to-acetate recording of live performances at the label's Blue Room venue in Nashville.
 Live at Third Man releases cut direct-to-acetate with the Scully lathe have been released by artists including The Shins, The Kills, Seasick Steve, Blitzen Trapper, and Billie Eilish.

 Engineer Nicholas Bergh spent over 10 years assembling and restoring a vintage 1925 Scully lathe with a Western Electric amplification system used to demonstrate the first electrical sound recording system in the 2017 documentary film The American Epic Sessions.